fresheneesz/quantificationOfConsensusProtocolSecurity/readme.md

 Build attacks and Buy-out attacks both should have similar costs, since in order to buy hardware it must be built first.
 We can assume that a Buy-out attack is slightly cheaper than a Build attack.

 For bitcoin as of September 2019, Bitcoin miners churned at around [90 million TH/s](https://www.blockchain.com/en/charts/hash-rate) making the cost of building 50% of the hashrate (ie doubling the hashrate) for a Build attack was about 200,000 btc (if using 5.6 million Antminer S9s at [16 TH/s](https://shop.bitmain.com/product/detail?pid=00020190614153859071Q403WQ6D0608) costing [$350](https://shop.bitmain.com/product/detail?pid=00020190614153859071Q403WQ6D0608) a piece) or about 1.1% of the total supply.
 Thus that is the minimum capital requirement for attacking Bitcoin.
-However, the selfish-mining problem cuts PoW's security in half, bringing the security down to 0.65% of the total coins.
-Also, its very likely that the ratio of mining revenue per block to total coins will go down substantially in the coming years, which would in turn reduce the security, as a percentage of total coins, proportionally.
+However, the selfish-mining problem cuts PoW's base security in half, bringing the base security down to 0.65% of the total coins.
+Also, its very likely that the ratio of mining revenue per block to total coins will go down substantially in the coming years, which would in turn reduce the base security, as a percentage of total coins, proportionally.

 A Bribery attack is the one that Joseph Bonneau pointed out may be the cheapest form of attack.